 Roof extensions should be built within the existing roof slope: they should not be wrapped around two roof slopes, exceed the height of the ridge, or form a continuation of the wall below.
-Changing a hipped roof to a gable will be resisted.
+Changing a hipped roof to a gable should be avoided.